radlel/hypgen/README.md

 - _types.py_ - start and end point, mesh resolution, cost and range for every type of infrastructure, route initial parameters etc.

 To generate route between selected point A and B it is needed to provide geological data into _resources/geo_data/all/_.
-If any locations should be treated as banned they need to be added to _resources/geo_data/out_region/_.
+If any locations should be treated as not allowed then they need to be added to _resources/geo_data/out_region/_.

 ## Technologies
 Python 3.10, all used third party packages are specifies in _requirements.txt_.